 Creating a cluster

-Any fresh deploy of Log Insight 2.0 beta will present the option of becoming a standalone node or joining an existing deployment.
+Any fresh deployment of Log Insight 2.0 beta will present the option of becoming a standalone node or joining an existing deployment.
 When joining an existing deployment, the FQDN of the master must be specified.

 A few things to note here: